-The TOE enforces four Security Function Policies (SFPs): the Administrator Access Control SFP, the VPN Access Control SFP, the VPN Information Flow Control SFP, and the Web Application Firewall Information Flow Control SFP.
+The TOE enforces five Security Function Policies (SFPs): the Administrator Access Control SFP, the VPN Access Control SFP, the VPN Information Flow Control SFP, the Web Application Firewall Information Flow Control SFP, and the Signature Matching Information Flow Control SFP.
 These SFPs are enforced on subjects, objects and operations.
 The TOE ensures that operations by subjects on objects that fall under these SFPs are regulated by the TOE based on the criteria defined by the SFPs.